-MAM enables efficient remote app management so IT doesn’t have to be in possession of the device to troubleshoot it.
-The other benefits of MAM are a one-time setup and minimal IT admin intervention with no steps needed by the user.
-Here are all the important ways MAM can simplify the process of mobile app management for all types of enterprises.
+MAM enables efficient remote app management so IT administrator doesn’t have to be in possession of the device to troubleshoot it.
+The other benefits of mobile application management are a one-time setup and minimal IT admin intervention with no steps needed by the end-users.
+MAM can help to simplify the process of mobile application management for all types and sizes of enterprises.

 What is Mobile Application Management (MAM)?

-IT teams are able to obtain precise control over applications on many types of devices with MAM while minimizing the impact on the end user’s experience.
-Without violating the users’ privacy rights or personal property, IT admins can customize and stage app update rollouts based on various business needs.
+IT teams can obtain precise control over applications on many types of devices with MAM while minimizing the impact on the end user’s experience.
+Without violating the users’ privacy rights or personal property, IT admins can customize and perform stage rollouts to update Android/iOS apps based on various business needs.
 For example, you can update your company apps on your employees’ devices remotely via the staged rollout feature.
 In that case, you can select a specific percentage of your choice to release an app update and gradually increase the percentage over time until 100%.

 3 ways MAM makes customer app management easier

-In addition to the benefits of using MAM to remotely schedule your apps to auto-update and avoid technical issues during business hours, IT managers can maintain apps and services that their company provides to their clients and customers.
+Other than using MAM to remotely secure and schedule your apps to auto-update and avoid technical issues during business hours, MAM also allows IT managers to maintain apps and services that their company provides to their clients and customers.

-In addition, with staged rollouts, you are able to schedule release at the final step of the app release setup process should give you the ability to clearly review your apps usage data and the release completion across your organization.
+In addition, with staged rollouts, you are able to schedule release at the final step of the app release setup process, it should give you the ability to clearly review your apps usage data and the release completion across your organization.
 Not to mention that, it also comes with force installation capabilities that can automatically install and update apps on unattended remote android devices; no access permission needed and can be done within a minute.
 This helps to quickly resolve a device problem without paying a visit to the device location for troubleshooting.

 Having your own enterprise app library is essential for managing your collection of custom apps.
-It helps organize all of your apps into different categories, securing control over all your enterprise applications while ensuring your employees have the most updated apps installed on their devices.
+This can help to organize apps into different categories, securing control over all of your enterprise applications while ensuring your employees have the most updated apps installed on their devices.

-When you have a range of devices in the field, AirDroid Business’s Application Management Service (AMS) feature allows you to upload an installation package (APK) and customize Android app details, create different language sets, and add changes and notes for each update.
-You can also customize your apps to display your branding, such as the app’s name, icon, launching page, and even the images on the user interface.
+When you have a range of Android devices in the field, AirDroid Business’s Application Management Service (AMS) feature allows you to upload an installation package (APK) and customize Android app details, create different language sets, and add documentation of changes for each update.
+You can also customize your Android apps to display your branding, such as the app’s name, icon, launching page, and even the images on the user interface.
 Furthermore, displaying your brand’s image across all of your displaying devices, employee devices, or even your end users’ devices is a great way to expose your brand to the public to increase brand recognition.

 3. Prevent data loss and enforce compliance

-Your IT team can use MAM to revert changes or automatically cancel installation or updates when there are unforeseen technical errors.
-For software service providers, this functionality allows for immediate technical support, which results in greater productivity and customer satisfaction.
+IT team can use mobile application management tool to revert changes or automatically cancel installation or updates when an unforeseen technical error occurs.
+For software service providers, this functionality allows for immediate technical support, which leads to greater productivity and customer satisfaction.
 IT support agents are able to perform remote troubleshooting through the online portal and to many devices at once; without having to be on-site or troubleshoot device to device.

 MDM and MAM: The ultimate solution for IT managers

-With MAM and MDM combined, IT managers get more flexible customization and control over updates, the ability to monitor status in real-time and remotely access devices for troubleshooting.
-Take app updates as an example; if an update fails, the IT manager can remotely connect to a device to evaluate the issue before attempting another batch update.
+With the right mix of MAM and MDM, IT managers are able to get more flexible customization and control over app updates, including the ability to monitor status in real-time and remotely access devices for troubleshooting.
+Take app updates as an example; if an update fails to push, the manager can immediately and remotely connect to a device to evaluate the issue before attempting another batch update.

-AirDroid Business’s Application Management Service (AMS) is a mobile application management software that gives your IT team the ability to create and update custom enterprise applications.
-AMS comes standard with AirDroid Business’s Enterprise plan.
-It can also be purchased as an add-on to AirDroid Business’s Basic or Ultimate plan.
+AirDroid Business’s Application Management Service (AMS) is a mobile application management software that gives your IT team the ability to create and update custom enterprise applications on Android devices.
+AMS comes standard with AirDroid Business’s Enterprise plan and can also be purchased as an add-on to AirDroid Business’s Basic or Ultimate plan.
 Visit our pricing page for more detailed information or contact us to chat with our sales!